 REGISTERED APPRENTICESHIP PROGRAM INFORMATION

 ALBERTA HIGH SCHOOL REQUIREMENTS

 TRADES THE NEXT GENERATION: PARTNERSHIP

 The RAP Scholarships were created to recognize the accomplishments of Alberta high school students participating in the Registered Apprenticeship Program (RAP), and to encourage them to continue their apprenticeship training after completing high school.
 500 RAP Scholarships of $1,000 each are available annually.
-Last year W.P.
-Wagner had 15 former RAP students receive this award.
-The application and link will be available in the spring.
+Since its inception, over 80 student from W.P.
+Wagner have received scholarships.

 W.P.
 Wagner offers a Work Experience program that enables students 15 years or older to become involved in a new learning experience off-campus.
 After completing the prerequisite “Workplace Safety Systems,” students are able to use a paid or volunteer position to explore a future career and receive practical on-the-job training; all while earning high school credits.
 Students develop work search strategies and tools to access a registry of employers partnered with W.P.
 Wagner, or use local, provincial, and national job banks to seek employment.
 Students who are employed by an approved worksite may earn between 3 and 30 credits, 15 of which may be used towards their high school diploma.

 THE DISTRICT ADVANTAGES OF THE WORK EXPERIENCE PROGRAM ARE: